infraence/docs/README.md

 # Getting started

+> [!WARNING]
+> Infraence is currently in closed beta.
+If you'd like early access, you can request an invitation on the [landing page](https://infraence.com).

 In this guide, you'll set up and run an inference API using Infraence.
 This example focuses on receiving MP3 audio files, running inference on them, and returning responses synchronously.

 By the end of this guide, you will have an inference API with the following features: